vercel/modelfusion/docs/concepts/library-structure/library-functions.md

 # Library Functions

 `ai-utils.js` offers a variety of high-level functions, e.g. generate text, that are built on top of model interfaces.
 They can be used directly or in functional composition.
-The library functions are run-aware and add prompts, retry management, error handling, and call logging.
+The library functions are run-aware and add prompts, error handling, and call logging.
 They also support swapping out models for other compatible models.

 ### Example Usage